josipaglavinic/movieAndTvSeriesList/README.md

 -  visit (http://localhost:3000) in the browser

 # Features
-- display trending movies and TV series usin API
+- display trending movies and TV series using API
 - filter movie or tv series by choosing category
 - search for movies or tv series
 - pagination